 In this scenario, FortiExtender works as a stand-alone device without FortiGate or FortiExtender Cloud.
-The configuration is done locally on the device itself.
-It can work in either IP pass-through or NAT mode.
+You can configure locally on the device itself either from the Console or the GUI.
+A locally managed FortiExtender can work in either IP pass-through or NAT mode.